aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

   - $verb      : 'N' for few main messages,
                  'Y' for more messages (developers)

+### isValidMRIProtocol()

+Ensures no column in the `mri_protocol` table has comma-separated values.

+RETURNS: 1 on success, 0 on failure

 # TO DO

 Document the following functions: